Park Address: 100 Canal St, Ann Arbor MI 48105

-Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
+Open 6 a.m. - midnight, with quiet hours starting at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, alcohol is prohibited and dogs must be on leash.

 Access and Parking

 The park has about a dozen parking spaces off of Canal Street, which are reserved for park parking after 5p.m. and on weekends, but are reserved for University of Michigan permit parking from 6 a.m. -5p.m.
 Monday through Friday.

 The park is accessible by foot and bicycle using the B2B Trail and other nearby streets.
 Wall Street has bike lanes and sidewalks.
 Maiden Lane has sidewalks but no bike lanes.
 There are some bike racks in the park at the playground.

 There is a bus stop on Broadway Street, which is a short walk from the western entrance to the park.
 There is also a bus stop on the eastern side of the park off of Wall Street.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map